RevelDigital/ng-test-client-sdk/README.md

 ## Non-Workflow Deployment

 If Workflows are not suitable, you can always deploy your Webapps manually.
-Simply build your app, then zip the build folder **_(root of the folder must containe the index.html file)_**, and rename the zipfile to have a .webapp extension.
+Simply build your app, then zip the build folder **_(root of the folder must contain the index.html file)_**, and rename the zipfile to have a .webapp extension.
 Then upload the file as you would any other media item to your Revel Digital account.